m-ahmed-anwer/super-duper-memory/README.md

 docker build -t server-app .
 docker run -p 3001:3001 -p 6379:6379 server-app
 ```

-**🖥️ Frontend**

 Just a heads-up!
-If your port changes, make sure to add it to the list of allowed origins in `src/app.ts`:
+If your Frontend port changes, make sure to add it to the list of allowed origins in `src/app.ts`:

 ```bash
 const allowedOrigins = [